esteven-v/NGR002/README.md

 ## Release Notes

+### Code Milestone 4
+- The frontend logic that updates the Cesium map has been updated to send post requests from the dashboard to the backend.
+The backend then sends these requests over Kafka, from which they then get emitted and broadcasted on the websocket.
+- The frontend dashboard requests are sent from the `index.js` file, and the websocket logic that updates the map is still in `websocket.js`.
+- Some of the class members of the event object (`Event.java`) had their types changed to work better with Cesium and the frontend
+- The Cesium map uses the OpenStreetmap base layer and no 3D buildings.

+- map-with-backend: split event/object creation logic on frontend in two: Input into the Create Event dashboard and the websockets that update the map
+- kafka-websocket-test branch: backend, minimal changes
+- Esteven-Branch: Used to migrate CesiumJS code, add additional functionality for demo

+### Code Milestone 3
+- The CesiumJS project has been migrated into the main repository.
+Currently it just displays the map and has a bottom section showing events/actions.
+- Websocket logic is stored in `websocket.js`, and called when the page is loaded after the cesium map.
+- The rest of the source files are the same as the CesiumJS demo code

+- kafka-websocket-test branch: backend, minimal changes
+- Esteven-Branch: Used to migrate CesiumJS code, add additional functionality for demo

 ### Code Milestone 2
 - New class: `Event`: This holds multiple different event types and all properties an event could need
 - In `UIController.java`, there are new endpoints for each type of event